MoningiSoumyashree/JAVA-Programs/README.md

 11. Print each digit square value in a given range using a looping statement and input by the user.(Range:1 - 10)
 12. Print the given number factor using the looping statement and input by the user.
 13. Print numbers divisible by 2 and 6 in a given range(range:1-100) and input by the user.
+14. Print numbers divisible by 3 and 7 in a given range(range:1-100) and input by the user.
+15. Print the Sum of Factors in a given number.